barharding/Credit_Risk_Analysis/README.md

 ![RandomOverSampler](/images/Naive_Random_Oversampling_Classification_Report.png)

 - SMOTE algorithms
-  - Balanced accuracy score 0.6564
+  - Balanced accuracy score 0.6564 indicates the model is not doing very well at predicting credit risk
   - The Precision & Recall scores for both High and Low risk are shown in figure 2

   **_Figure 2: Smote_**